Speech-Language Pathology (M.A.)

-In addition to the information listed below, please see the Department of Speech Pathology and Audiology's admissions page for instructions and additional requirements for applying.
+In addition to the information listed below, please see the department's admissions page for instructions and additional requirements for applying.
 Applicants must have:

 At least one course or transcript credit in each of the following areas: life sciences, physical sciences, social or behavioral sciences and statistics.

 At least three semester credit hours in behavioral or social sciences.